 Nobel Media, in association with the Stockholm Concert Hall, presents the 2015 Nobel Prize Concert - an event of world class stature.
 The concert will be held on 8 December as part of the official Nobel Week programme of activities.

 One of today's most celebrated conductors, Franz Welser-Möst will lead the Royal Stockholm Philharmonic Orchestra at the Nobel Prize Concert on 8 December in a programme conprising Sergei Rachmaninoff's Piano Concerto No. 3 and Richard Strauss Ein Heldenleben.
 This year's soloist is the young pianist Daniil Trifonov.
-Tickets will go on sale on 19 May at Konserthuset.se.
+Tickets are now on sale at Konserthuset.se.

 Franz Welser-Möst was born in Austria in 1960.
 He started out studying violin before he developed an interest in conducting.
 His debut was at the Salzburg Festival in 1985.